 The history of minting in Great Britain is longer than you can imagine.
-The early coins, minted towards the end of 2nd century BC, were cast in moulds.
-Later coins were hand-struck, and were produced in this manner for the next fifteen centuries.
+Early coins, minted toward the end of the 2nd century BC, were cast in molds.
+Later coins were hand-struck, and production continued in this manner for the next fifteen centuries.

-200 years after the end Roman conquest, and therefore Roman coins being in circulation in all of the Western Empire, the London mint started operating again in the 7th century.
-The same mint, coincidentally, produced the Roman coins sometime in the third century.
-The mint’s operating history during that time was short-lived, and it was only open for a mere 40 years before closure.
+200 years after the end of the Roman conquest—with Roman coins in circulation over all of the Western Empire—the London mint started operating again in the 7th century.
+The same mint, coincidentally, produced Roman coins sometime in the third century.
+The mint’s operating history during that time was short-lived, reamining open for a mere 40 years before closure.

 Fast forward to two centuries ago, and the “modern” Royal Mint opened in 1810 on Tower Hill.
-Large steam-powered heavy machinery was used in production, which signified the fact that the Royal Mint had definitely entered the industrial age.
-Time flew, and progress went with it, and at the beginning of the 20th century the steam-powered equipment was fully replaced by electricity.
+Large, heavy, steam-powered machinery was used in production, which signified the fact that the Royal Mint had definitely entered the industrial age.
+Time flew, and progress went with it, and at the beginning of the 20th century steam-powered equipment was fully replaced by electricity.

-The British Sovereign coin is has been in production in the UK on and off since 1817.
-Several commonwealth countries, including Australia, South Africa, and Canada have also minted the British Sovereign in the past.
-Currently they are minted at the Royal Mint location in Wales, and also in India under full control of the Royal Mint.
+The British Sovereign coin has been in production in the UK on and off since 1817.
+Several Commonwealth countries, including Australia, South Africa, and Canada have also minted the British Sovereign in the past.
+Currently, they are minted at the Royal Mint location in Wales and in India (under full control of the Royal Mint).

-Other products minted at the government-owned Royal Mint include items intended for export, and it is known as the world’s leading exporting mint.
-The items include, but are not limited to commemorative and military medals, and similar items intended for schools, businesses, and governments.
+Other products minted at the government-owned Royal Mint include items intended for export—it is known as the world’s leading exporting mint.
+These items include, but are not limited to, commemorative and military medals and similar items intended for schools, businesses, and governments.